Cartagena, Colombia: Colonial era: 1533–1717

 The historic center is surrounded by 11 kilometers of defensive walls.
-These were complemented by fortifications along the coast, making Cartagena a militarily impregnable city.
-The walls, made in several stages, were designed to protect the city from continual pirate attacks, was built between 1614 and 1796.
+These were complemented by fortifications along the coast, making Cartagena an impregnable city.
+The walls, made in several stages, were designed to protect the city from continual pirate attacks and were built between 1614 and 1796.

 The Convento de Santo Domingo, built between 1565 and 1630, is the oldest church of Cartagena de Indias.

 Iglesia de San Pedro Claver built between 1580 and 1654.
-The body of Saint Peter Claver is located in its main altar.
+The body of Saint Peter Claver is located at its main altar.

 Under contract to Queen Joanna of Castile, Pedro de Heredia entered the Bay of Cartagena with three ships, a lighter, 150 men, and 22 horses, on 14 January 1533.
 He soon found the village of Calamari abandoned.
 Proceeding onwards to Turbaco, where Juan de la Cosa had been mortally wounded 13 years earlier, Heredia fought an all-day battle before claiming victory.
 Using India Catalina as a guide, Heredia embarked on a three-month exploration expedition.
 He returned to Calamari in April 1533 with gold pieces, including a solid gold porcupine weighing 132 pounds.
 In later expeditions, Heredia raided the Sinú tombs and temples of gold.
-His rule as governor of Cartagena lasted 22 years, before perishing on his return to Spain in 1544.
+His rule as governor of Cartagena lasted 22 years before he perished on his return to Spain in 1544.

 Cartagena was founded on 1 June 1533 by the Spanish commander, Pedro de Heredia, in the former location of the indigenous Caribbean Calamarí village.
 The town was named after the port city of Cartagena, in Murcia in southeast Spain, where most of Heredia's sailors had resided.
 King Philip II gave Cartagena the title of "city" (ciudad) in 1574, adding "most noble and loyal" in 1575.

-The city's increasing importance as a port for the export of Bolivian silver from Potosí to Spain, made it an obvious target for pirates and corsairs, encouraged by France, England, and Holland.
+The city's increasing importance as a port for the export of Bolivian silver from Potosí to Spain made it an obvious target for pirates and corsairs, encouraged by France, England, and Holland.
 In 1544, the city was pillaged by 5 ships and 1,000 men under the command of the French pirate Jean-François Roberval, who took advantage of the city still without walls.
 Heredia was forced to retreat to Turbaco until a ransom was paid.
-A defensive tower, San Felipe del Boqueron, was built in 1566 by Governor Anton Davalos.
-It was supposed to protect the anchorage and the Bahia de las Animas, a water lane into Plaza de lar Mar (current day Plaze de la Aduana), but the fort's battery had limited range.
+A defensive tower, San Felipe del Boquerón, was built in 1566 by Governor Anton Davalos.
+It was supposed to protect the anchorage and the Bahía de las Ánimas, a water lane into Plaza de la Mar (current-day Plaza de la Aduana), but the fort's battery had limited range.
 Then the French pirate Martin Cote struck in 1569 with 1,000 men, ransacking the city.

-A few months after the disaster of the invasion of Cote, a fire destroyed the city and forced the creation of a firefighting squad, the first in the Americas.
+A few months after the disaster of the invasion of Côte, a fire destroyed the city and forced the creation of a firefighting squad, the first in the Americas.